-Visiting Tahquamenon Falls is clearly a popular thing to do.
+Visiting Tahquamenon Falls is clearly a popular thing to do, and there are lots of great things to do at Tahquamenon Falls State Park!
 When we arrived our first time, the Tahquamenon Falls parking lot was packed.

 Over 750,000 people visit the Midwest’s largest waterfall each year.
 And besides being an impressive sight to see, it’s surrounded by a terrific trail system, has paddling and fishing opportunities at the lower falls, and is abutted by several scenic campgrounds.
 Did I mention there’s a fantastic brewpub right on site?